 In South Africa, the Composite Leading Business Cycle Indicator examines the direction in which real economic activity is moving, in real time.
 It is calculated on the basis of the following components: building plans approved, new passenger vehicles sold, commodity price index for main export commodities, index of prices of all classes of shares traded on the JSE, job advertisements, volume of orders in manufacturing, real M1, average hours worked per factory worker in manufacturing, interest rate spread, composite leading business cycle indicator of the major trading-partner countries, business confidence index, gross operating surplus as a percentage of GDP.
 The index has a base value of 100 as of 2010.
 This page provides the latest reported value for - South Africa Leading Economic Index - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-South Africa Leading Economic Index - actual data, historical chart and calendar of releases - was last updated on August of 2019.
+South Africa Leading Economic Index - actual data, historical chart and calendar of releases - was last updated on October of 2019.